How To Change Careers

 Career development can begin with an online education

 A certain career might be the perfect fit for your interests and passions, but unless you have the necessary skills to land a job in that field, you’re going to have a difficult time making a change.
 The good news is that online education offers a great way to gain the skills and knowledge you need without upending your life.
 Thanks to the flexibility and convenience of online learning, you can keep working at your current job as you learn new skills and earn a degree that can help you land a new job.
 If you have a bachelor’s degree, consider earning a master’s degree.
 If you have a master’s degree, you may want to look into earning a doctorate or perhaps a certificate.
 The best online universities offer a wide range of options in a variety of the most popular fields.
-You can earn everything from a nursing degree to an IT degree to a degree in social work, public policy, or education, among others.
+You can earn everything from a nursing degree to a degree in social work, public policy, or education, among others.

 Network, network, network